 As mentioned earlier, MVP is an iterative process, it offers the opportunity to the team with a platform to learn and adopt iterative processes like Agile increasing the learning curve of the team.

-Benefits of an MVP
+Benefits of MVP in Software Development

 Adopting a technology or a feature only becomes viable if it has some benefits attached to it.
 Now that we have understood what MVP is in software development, business benefits need to align with the same.
 Listed below are some of them.